Hibou57/PostiATS-Utilities/doc/syntax-guide.md

 The above is valid, because the `type` sort is more general than the `t@ype` sort, hence a type of the `type` sort can implement a type of the `t@ype` sort.

+As soon as a concret implementation is associated to an abstract type, it not abstract any‑more.

+Example:

+        abst@ype file
+        absimpl file = int
+        absimpl file = int // Error here, file is not abstract anymore.

 ATLBRACE_EXP